Fiserv/Commerce-Hub/docs/Resources/Master-Data/Transaction-Details.md

 #### Authorization Sequence

-Indicates type of authorization sequence requested.
-Valid values are:
+The below table identifies the valid values of type of authorization sequence requested.

 | Value | Description |
 | ----- | ----- |